aws-deepracer-community/deepracer-core/README.md

 Now you need to get the docker images that sagemaker is expecting.
 Run `docker pull nabcrr/sagemaker-rl-tensorflow:coach0.11-cpu-py3`.
 Now run `docker tag nabcrr/sagemaker-rl-tensorflow:coach0.11-cpu-py3 20713654638.dkr.ecr.us-east-1.amazonaws.com/sagemaker-rl-tensorflow:coach0.11-cpu-py3` to get sagekmaker to use it.

+You will need to move the `config.yaml` file to `~/.sagemaker` to configure where the temp directories for the sagemaker docker containers are put.
+I suggest you edit it to where you want.
+It is relative to where you run `rl_deepracer_coach_robomaker.py` from.

 Now you can run `(cd rl_coach; ipython rl_deepracer_coach_robomaker.py)` to start sagemaker.

 ### Starting robomaker